pythonpandas303/Linear-and-Integer/README.md

 # Linear-and-Integer
-A repository for linear and integer programming solutions
+A repository for linear and integer programming solutions.